Is your power duration curve (PDC) blank? Are there only dashes (--) where the power duration metrics should be? This means one of two things:

 - The MMP curve is too short

-Both of these are indicators that you are not testing enough durations.
+Both of these are indicators that you are not testing enough durations (this can be especially common for runners).
 We recommend testing a few specific durations at least four times a year, and more frequently if possible.
 Click here to watch a brief video series explaining the power duration model, and click here to view a recorded webinar on how to maintain your power duration model.